 Glassworks Studio – Morristown

 Fire up your little one’s creative passion at this make-your-own glass fusing studio.
 Kids as young as 3 can learn how to combine an array of glass forms to make a unique and colorful piece to call their own.
-Closed on Wednesdays; walk-ins are welcome during regular studio hours.
-Projects start at $20 and go up to $150.
+Walk-ins are welcome during regular studio hours Friday–Monday.
+Projects start at $23, and average around $40.